Optimal Adjacency Labels for Subgraphs of Cartesian Products: Adjacency Labeling Scheme

 Minimal perfect hashing has been well-studied.
 A proof of the space bound appears in \cite{Meh84} and significant effort has been applied to improving the construction and evaluation time.
 We take the above statement from \cite{HT01}.
-We now conclude the proof of \cref{thm:main} by applying the next lemma to the class $\cG = \her(\cF^\square)$, using the labeling scheme for $\her(\cF^\square)$ obtained in \cref{lemma:induced} (note that $\mon(\her(\cF^\square)) = \mon(\cF^\square)$).
+We note that the randomized computation of $h$ can be replaced by a (slightly less efficient) deterministic computation at the cost of a multiplicative factor $\log k$ in the storage space of $h$ \cite{AN96}.